-$$\nabla^2 \phi(\mathbf{r}, \omega) + \left(\frac{\omega}{c}\right)^2 \phi(\mathbf{r}, \omega) = 0 \tag{6}$$ where $\phi$ denotes any of the components of E and H, r is a position vector and $\omega$ is the frequency.
-For a given frequency $\omega$ (i.e., narrowband assumption), (6) is a second-order partial differential equation in r.
-It determines $\phi$ (for given boundary conditions, i.e. a Tx antenna configuration and scattering environment) and, ultimately, the channel matrix and the channel capacity.
-Note that in deriving (6) no any significantly-restrictive assumptions have been made.
-The source-free region assumption seems to be quite natural (i.e., Tx and Rx antennas are located in different points in space) and the narrowband assumption is simplifying but not restrictive since (6) can be solved for any frequency and, further, the capacity can be evaluated using well-known techniques.
+$$\phi(\mathbf{r},\omega) = \int \phi(\mathbf{r},t) e^{-j\omega t} dt \tag{4}$$ where φ denotes any of the components of E and H, r is a position vector and ω is the frequency.
+For a given frequency ω (i.e., narrowband assumption), (5) is a second-order partial differential equation in r.
+It determines φ (for given boundary conditions, i.e. a Tx antenna configuration and scattering environment) and, ultimately, the channel matrix and the channel capacity.
+Note that (5) does not require for any significantly-restrictive assumptions.
+The source-free region assumption seems to be quite natural (i.e., Tx and Rx antennas are located in different points in space) and the narrowband assumption is simplifying but not restrictive since (5) can be solved for any frequency and, further, the capacity can be evaluated using well-known techniques.